Is Your Mission Focus Outward this Christmas?

 How can we most strategically remind them of the reason for the season in a way their latest trip to the mall did not?

-If they naturally turn their thoughts to church and Jesus, how can we serve those inclinations and let this Christmas Eve mark the advent of Christ in their life?
+If they naturally turn their thoughts to church and Jesus this time of year, how can we serve those inclinations and let this Christmas mark the advent of Christ in their life?

 What I love about our church is that Meckers “get it.”
 They gladly let me and others lead them into this mission, and not just at Christmas but every day of the year.
 They understand that incarnation represents God making every possible effort to reach out and call the world back to Himself.